NathanBHay/Notes-Backup/Computer Science/Languages/Rust.md

 ## References
 **References** are variables which hold a pointer to a stack variable.
 This variables can be used within functions as to not drop the original variable as it does not own the original stack variable.
 This is called **borrowing**.
 References are immutable and can't be modified.

 **Mutable references** are created with the `&mut` and allow for a reference to be called as a way to edit a heap variable.
 The main restriction is that if a mutable reference exists in a scope no other references can exist.
-This avoids race conditions or possible other errors.
+This avoids [[Concurrency Control|race condition]] or possible other errors.

 # OOP
 Rust's uses an alternative object-orientated approach with types and interfaces rather than objects.
 To follow this standard implementations and traits become the main operations done to achieve this.